 What is a grizzly bear?

 Grizzly bears are omnivores and therefore have a diet of both plants and animals.
 Unlike their close relatives the polar bears, grizzly bears are hypocarnivores.
 Polar bears are classified as hypercarnivores because their diet consists of more than 70% meat.
-Grizzly bears, however, are hypocarnivores because they have a diet that consists of less than 30% meat and rely more heavily on other food sources.
+Grizzly bears, however, are hypocarnivores because they have a diet that consists of less than 30% meat, thus relying more heavily on other food sources.
 The 30% of their diet that includes meat consists of large prey such as moose, elk, caribou, white-tailed deer, mule deer, bison, and bighorn sheep.
 Grizzly bears also prey upon salmon, trout, and bass.
 The herbivorous component of their diet includes grasses, nuts, tubers, and various berries.

 How do grizzly bears compare to other bear species?

 Brown bears are one of eight species of bears.
-There are numerus subspecies to each species, however, including the grizzly bear.
+There are numerous subspecies to each species, however, including the grizzly bear.
 The largest of all bear species, and one of the largest land mammals in North America, is the polar bear (Ursus maritimus).
 Male polar bears typically weigh between 770-1,540 pounds!
-The largest subspecies of brown bear is the Kodiak bear which typically weighs 660-1,320 pounds!
+The largest subspecies of brown bears is the Kodiak bear which typically weighs 660-1,320 pounds!
 The smallest bear species is the sun bear which typically weighs between 55 and 143 pounds.